 - Interest rates on 401(k) plan loans must be consistent with the rates charged by banks and other commercial institutions for similar loans.

 - The interest you pay on borrowed funds is generally credited to your own plan account; you pay interest to yourself, not to a bank or other lender.

 What are the disadvantages of borrowing money from your 401(k)?

 - If you don’t repay your plan loan when required, it will generally be treated as a taxable distribution.

-- If you’re an employee of the practice and leave your employer’s service (whether voluntarily or not) and still have an outstanding balance on a plan loan, you’ll usually be required to repay the loan in full within 60 days.
-Otherwise, the outstanding balance will be treated as a taxable distribution, and you’ll owe a 10 percent penalty tax in addition to regular income taxes if you’re under age 59½.
+- If you’re an associate or an employee of the practice and leave your employer’s service (whether voluntarily or not) and still have an outstanding balance on a plan loan, you’ll usually be required to repay the loan in full within 60 days.
+Otherwise, the outstanding balance will be treated as a taxable distribution, and you’ll owe a 10% penalty tax in addition to regular income taxes if you’re under age 59½.

 - Loan interest is generally not tax deductible (unless the loan is secured by your principal residence).

 - You’ll lose out on any tax-deferred interest that may have accrued on the borrowed funds had they remained in your 401(k).

 - Loan payments are made with after-tax dollars.